 Sound Solution Consultants are UKAS Accredited (Reg No. 4686) for Sound Insulation Testing for Building Regulation approval, being UKAS Accredited means that our reports are guarenteed to be accepted by Building Control throughout the UK.
 All our test engineers are members of the Institute of Acoustics.

-Sound Solution Consultants offer UK-wide sound testing services from our Ipswich headquarters.
-We frequently serve clients in London, and can (and will) comfortably reach anyone in the rest of mainland UK.
+Sound Solution Consultants offer UK-wide sound insulation testing.
+We have engineers based in London and frequently serve clients in London, and can (and will) comfortably reach anyone in the rest of mainland UK.
 If you have any sound testing needs then contact us to discuss your requirements and plan the best course of action for your sound test.

 Why Sound Solution Consultants?